 The web is constantly changing.
 Some would argue it evolves so quickly that you need to have a degree in web design just to keep up with it all.
 Trends are evolving every day, pushing the boundaries of creativity and being one step ahead of your competition is a necessity.
 With the crazy amount of content available, keeping on top of what works can be pretty hard work – how do you know what will get people clicking?

 I’ve done the research for you!
-Having scoured the internet in hope of finding some answers, here are my top 20 web design trends for 2021.
+Having scoured the internet in hope of finding some answers, here are my top 20 Web design trends.

 1. Fractured Design

 We don’t know if we’ve just been watching too much Stranger Things, but Fractured Design looks like a possible new trend that could sweep the web by 2021.
 It’s a play on Perspective Design – going beyond creating a sense of depth and layering with images to giving an element of deconstruction or disruption to your design work.

 You don’t have to go far in the world of web design before you find clean, simple UI elements being used across whole sites – from brands you know and love, right down to small one-page blogs.
 In 2021 this design will become refined further still – playing around with brighter colors and more elegant typefaces that really highlight a site’s core purpose or message.
 The key is not to overcomplicate things – so even if you have a lot going on, you need to make sure it’s really easy for people to understand.

 One of the most popular design trends to emerge in recent times is the use of large images as backgrounds across entire pages (often with creative and beautiful results).
 This trend will continue into 2021, but we’re also predicting that people won’t be afraid to play around with transparency and overlays too.

 4. Increasingly Popular Single Page Sites